Scania L94UB / Wright Solar

 1026-30 were charcoal grey for use on any route.

-Meanwhile 1031-6 wear a special green and yellow livery for use on GreenPark FastTrack.
+1031-6 wore a special green and yellow livery for use on GreenPark FastTrack.

 The Solars are the first ever vehicles in the Reading Transport fleet to have four digit fleet numbers.